 - whether the information or opinion is recorded in a material form or not.’

-Uses is not defined in the Privacy Act and its meaning is discussed in the APP guidelines Chapter B: Key concepts, paragraphs B.136-B.138.
+’Use’ is not defined in the Privacy Act and its meaning is discussed in the APP guidelines Chapter B: Key concepts, paragraphs B.142-B.144.

 Appendix B — Additional resources

-- My Health Records (Information Commissioner Enforcement Powers) Guidelines 2016 outlining how the OAIC will approach enforcement issues under the My Health Records Act 2012.
+My Health Records (Information Commissioner Enforcement Powers) Guidelines 2016, outlining how the OAIC will approach enforcement issues under the My Health Records Act 2012.

 Guide to Undertaking Privacy Impact Assessments and PIA eLearning course, which provides assistance to entities on designing, conducting and acting on a privacy impact assessment.

-- Data breach notification: A guide to handling personal information security breaches, which outlines steps that entities should consider in preparing for and responding to information security breaches, including notifying affected individuals.
+Data Breach Preparation and Response, which outlines steps that entities should consider in preparing for and responding to information security breaches, including notifying affected individuals.

-- Mobile Privacy: A Better Practice Guide for Mobile APP Developers, which helps mobile device application (app) developers embed better privacy practices in their products and services, and help developers that are operating in the Australian market to comply with Australian privacy law and best practice.
+Mobile Privacy: A Better Practice Guide for Mobile App Developers, which helps mobile device application (app) developers embed better privacy practices in their products and services, and helps developers that are operating in the Australian market to comply with Australian privacy law and best practice.

-- Privacy fact sheet 6 — The binding Tax File Number Guidelines 2011 and the protection of tax file number information — which provides guidance related to the handling of TFNs, including the security obligations of TFN recipients.
+Your Tax File Number, which provides guidance related to the handling of TFNs, including the security obligations of TFN recipients.

 In addition, the following information security resources may be relevant to entities:

-- Managing the insider threat to your business - a personnel security handbook - this handbook addresses the risk of the trusted insiders.
+Managing the Insider Threat to Your Business — A Personnel Security Handbook — this handbook addresses the risk of the trusted insiders.
+[Document no longer available at this link.]

 The following resources are particularly relevant to Australian Government agencies but are also useful for other organisations and government agencies:

-- Information Security Management Guidelines — Risk management of outsourced ICT arrangements (including Cloud) — the guidelines provide a consistent and structured approach to undertaking a risk assessment when considering outsourced ICT arrangements for Australian Government information.
+Information Security Management Guidelines — Risk Management of Outsourced ICT Arrangements (Including Cloud), which provide a consistent and structured approach to undertaking a risk assessment when considering outsourced ICT arrangements for Australian Government information.

-- Agency cyber security responsibilities when transacting online with the public — which aims to assist agencies to understand and address their responsibility to minimise the risk of harm to the public when transacting online with the Australian Government.
+Agency Cyber Responsibilities When Transacting Online with the Public, which aims to assist agencies to understand and address their responsibility to minimise the risk of harm to the public when transacting online with the Australian Government.
 [Document no longer available at this link.]

 - The Australian Signals Directorate (ASD) has a number of ICT security publications. including:

-- The Australian Government’s policy on cloud computing for non-corporate agencies and supporting material on the Department of Finance’s website.
+The Australian Government’s policy on cloud computing for non-corporate agencies and supporting material on the Digital Transformation Agency’s website.

 APP 4.3 also requires the destruction or de-identification of unsolicited personal information received by an organisation in certain circumstances.

-For more information on destroying or de-identifying personal information see Chapter 11 of the APP Guidelines and the De-identification Decision-Making Framework published by the OAIC and CSIRO’s Data61.
+For more information about destroying or de-identifying personal information see Chapter 11 of the APP Guidelines and the De-identification Decision-Making Framework published by the OAIC and CSIRO’s Data61.

 See APP guidelines Chapter B: Key concepts.